 - Château de Fontainebleau

 You can check out the full up-to-date list of attractions here.
-Fast track options are available at several attractions (which currently includes the Louvre, Centre Pompidou, and Musée d’Orsay), allowing one to enter a faster entrance line designed for pass holders.
+Fast track options are available at several attractions, allowing one to enter a faster entrance line designed for pass holders.

 Transportation Options included with the Paris Pass?